School of Education

 Teaching Philosophy

-Our teacher preparation programs provide all first-year students with Surface Pro tablet for a small fee when they enroll in the program.
-The tablets come with a stylus, provide access to Microsoft Office 365 Cloud and Desktop Applications such as Outlook Email, Word and Teams.
+Our teacher preparation programs provide all first-year students with computers for a small fee when they enroll in the program.
+The laptops come with a stylus, and are preloaded with Microsoft Office 365 Suite and media-making software programs, such as Adobe Acrobat Pro DC and Adobe Premier Rush.
 Throughout the coursework, students in our teacher preparation programs (BA and MAT), acquire knowledge about the software programs, and develop skills to design lessons and deliver content, collaborate and communicate with each other seamlessly in person and online.

 Two students and the professor in a teaching cohort in School of Education